Medium/pipette/README.md

 `setEncoding()`), this returns the string form of the data, as decoded using the named encoding.

-If the sink received and data but has no specified encoding, this returns the straight buffer of data.
+If the sink received any data but has no specified encoding, this returns the straight buffer of data.

 Note that this method can return a defined (not `undefined`) value